-OIE assists its members for better management of aquatic animal health and welfare through the OIE PVS pathway and associated initiatives, including the OIE PVS GAP Analaysis and PVS follow-up, Veterinary Legislation and Strengthening Programme, Twinning Programme, and OIE Veterinary Education initiatives.
+OIE assists its members in Asia and Pacific region for better management of aquatic animal health and welfare through the OIE PVS pathway and associated initiatives, Quarterly Aquatic Animal Disease Report, activities under the Regional Collaboration Framework on Aquatic Animal Health, Seminar for OIE Focal Points for Aquatic Animals and other related workshops.

 OIE RRAP collaborates and cooperates closely with the Network of Aquaculture Centres in Asia and Pacific Region (NACA), and dissemination of QAAD serves as an early warning system for some emerging diseases of worldwide significance and facilitates establishment of national and regional Aquatic Animal Health surveillance system.

 A Framework focus on building a framework of actors to strengthen laboratory capacity for aquatic animal disease activities in Asia and the Pacific and information sharing among OIE Reference Centres and OIE Member Countries regarding aquatic animal health issues.